Nestled deep in the lush green Sahyadri hills, Ellora caves are one of the finest e

 One of the most important things when you visit a historical site is to get a good guide.
 We were extremely lucky in this case.
 Rao Sahib, as we called our Guide was a delightful man of over 60, stooped and bent like a weather beaten tree but seeped in the history and lore of Ellora.

 Rao Sahib was fantastic right from the beginning.
 He had in depth knowledge about the caves and took us to each panel and pillar to show us the carvings as well as explain the tales that they depicted.
 In between the knowledge sharing he also acted as our official portrait and photograph taker by obligingly taking our snaps.
 It was a job that he did with great enthusiasm shouting “Ok ready smile” as we posed before the many sculptures.
-Surrounded by the many sculptures of gods and goddesses,Rao Sahib also discovered his own mortal apsara amongst one of us !
+Surrounded by the many sculptures of gods and goddesses,Rao Sahib also discovered his own mortal apsara amongst o

 A beautiful carving that caught eye at most of the caves was a Lotus carved not on the panels or walls but on the roof of the cave.
 Its amazing how the artisans managed to sculpt such a perfect design and that too on the roof.
 Most of the pillars had intricate designs on them and the most amazing part was that the design was different on each and every pillar.
-A few pillars inscriptions in an ancient script, most probably prayers.
+A few pillars inscriptions in

 To Be Continued........